-In order to maintain optimal inventory in your store, you’ll need an advanced hardware store POS system.
+To maintain optimal inventory in your store, you’ll need an advanced hardware store POS software.
 This will provide your inventory management system, ordering, customer relationship management, and product performance reports.
-Combined, these tools will help provide direction to your business and increase your sales.
+Combined, these tools will help direct your business and increase your sales.

 Look for cloud-based points of sale.
-These will increase convenience and efficiency, as well as add to greater data security.
+These will increase convenience and efficiency and add to greater data security.

-More advanced features, like retail detailed product analysis, provide an extra level of information for your business.
+More advanced features, like detailed retail product analysis, provide extra information for your business.